 We ran these four LAN simulation models under the same system configuration to simulate 10 seconds behavior of Ethernet on Solaris.
-The machine on which we used to measure the overhead of different simulation models is a Pentium II with 2 processors, each of which is 333 Mhz and has 512 Mbyte RAM.
-The CPU time measured for these four simulation models as a function of total offered load is shown in Figure 13.
-Figure 14 shows the corresponding slow down ratios as function of total offered load.
+The CPU time measured for these four simulation models as a function of total offered load is shown in Figure 12.
+Figure 13 shows the corresponding slow down ratios as function of total offered load.
 For instance, when total link offered load is 100%, the four different simulation models take 18.01 seconds, 18.74 seconds, 18.90 seconds, and 296.27 seconds, respectively, the corresponding slow down ratios are 1.0, 1.04, 1.05, and 16.45.
 The CPU time consumed by the traffic monitor and the performance predictor take 1% and 4% of that consumed by the base model, respectively, which are very small portions of the total simulation time.
 The major portion of simulation time is due to factors other than the simulation of Ethernet delays, e.g. traffic generation and packet delivery, as we observed from base model.
 Thus, we believe that our fast simulation model doesn't add noticeable overhead to the simulator.
 The total CPU time consumed of detailed CSMA/CD simulation would be 1645% of that of the base model.
-This shows that the exactly simulation of CSMA/CD protocal (i.e. collision detection, packet retransmission, and signaling, etc.) is very time-consuming.
-It's worth noting that the CPU time consumed becomes flatten after the offered load exceeds 100%.
-This is because the buffer is always full at most time such that some of new arrived packets are dropped.
-Combining the results presented in Figure 12, 13, and 14, we claim that, by eliminating the exact implementation of CSMA/CD protocol, our fast simulation model reduces the complexity drastically while the simulation results still achieving desirable accuracy.
+This shows that the exactly simulation of CSMA/CD protocal (i.e. collision detection, packet retransmission, and signaling, etc.) is very time-consuming, even with distributed simulation.
+Although we do not present results for centralized simulation for CSMA/CD, we believe these to be another order of magnitude greater.
+Combining the results presented in Figure 11, 12, and 13, we claim that, by eliminating the exact implementation of CSMA/CD protocol, our fast simulation model reduces the complexity drastically while the simulation results still achieving desirable accuracy.